sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 ## Conclusion
 [Just](https://github.com/casey/just) is a wonderful tool for building project specific CLIs without much effort.
-It is a great replacement for `Make` if you are using it as a command runner and it has most of the features you'd need.
+It is a great replacement for `Make` if you are using it as a command runner and it has most of the features you would need.

 I recommend adding a `justfile` to your projects today!
-If you'd like to see a real world example of how to use `just`, you can check out the one I use to maintain my [home directory](https://github.com/sontek/homies/blob/master/justfile)!
+If you would like to see a real world example of how to use `just`, you can check out the one I use to maintain my [home directory](https://github.com/sontek/homies/blob/master/justfile)!